-- 2.9.2.7.
-Responsibility for decisions on General Faculty membership under Section 2.4.1.1.(c) of the Statutes and Section 2.9.2.5 of these Guidelines is delegated to the Associate Vice President for Human Resources. - 2.9.2.8.
 In the event of an administrative transfer of a person from a position conferring General Faculty status to a position not so designated, the Executive Board will use the following procedure to determine whether the person should be granted General Faculty status as an individual in the new position.
 The Office of Human Resources will notify the Faculty Status and Grievance Committee that such a transfer is proposed.
 Copies of this notification will be provided to the individual and the supervisor initiating the reclassification.
 The Committee will ascertain whether or not the individual wishes to seek General Faculty status in the new position and, if so, will then review the nature of the responsibilities in the new position and the qualifications of the individual.
-The Committee will recommend to the Executive Board whether the person should be granted General Faculty status as an individual in the new position under the general provisions of Section 2.4.1.1.(d) of the Statutes.
-In the event of a positive decision by the Executive Board then the person will hold General Faculty status as an individual and the provisions of 2.9.2.6 of these guidelines will apply.
+The Committee will recommend to the Executive Board whether the person should be granted General Faculty status as an individual in the new position under the general provisions for "Others" in Section 5.1.1 of the Statutes.
+In the event of a positive decision by the Executive Board then the person will hold General Faculty status as an individual and the provisions of Section 13.2.6 of these guidelines will apply.
 The review by the Faculty Status and Grievance Committee shall be subject to their normal rules of confidentiality.

-2.10.
-FACULTY STATUS AND GRIEVANCE COMMITTEE PROCEDURES
+14. FACULTY STATUS AND GRIEVANCE COMMITTEE PROCEDURES